 Take the test first

-The Patient Insurance Centre takes care of the claims handling process of patient injuries and safeguards both the patients and medical staff.
+The Patient Insurance Centre takes care of the claims handling process of patient injuries and safeguards both the patients and health professionals.
 We will investigate on your behalf whether you are entitled to compensation under law.
 The process is free of charge for you.

 If you suspect a patient injury has occurred, take our patient injury test first.
 The test will help you assess whether the Patient Injuries Act (Potilasvahinkolaki, 585/1986) ot the Patient Insurance Act (Potilasvakuutuslaki, 948/2019) is applicable to your case, i.e. whether filing a notice of injury is worth your while.

 Please note that the test results are not a claims decision.
 The Patient Insurance Centre is responsible for assessing whether your case meets the criteria for a patient injury.

 Facts such as whether an experienced healthcare professional would have chosen a different course of action, whether the injury could have been avoided and whether the case involves bodily injuries, among others, are taken into consideration when assessing the compensability of a case.
 Individual conditions are always considered in the assessment.
 Almost twenty-five percent of notices of injury result in the payment of compensation.

 Instructions for taking the online test